gsl-lite/gsl-lite/README.md

 ensure_z(): Allows to build a cwstring_span from a non-const wide C-string ensure_z(): Allows to build a cwstring_span from a const wide C-string ensure_z(): Allows to specify ultimate location of the sentinel and ensure its presence
-finally: Allows lambda to run
+finally: Allows to run lambda on leaving scope
-finally: Allows function with bind
+finally: Allows to run function (bind) on leaving scope
-finally: Allows pointer to function
+finally: Allows to run function (pointer) on leaving scope
+finally: Allows to move final_act
+on_return: Allows to perform action on leaving scope without exception (gsl_FEATURE_EXPERIMENTAL_RETURN_GUARD)
-finally: Allows to move final_act narrow_cast<>: Allows narrowing without value loss narrow_cast<>: Allows narrowing with value loss narrow<>(): Allows narrowing without value loss
+on_error: Allows to perform action on leaving scope via an exception (gsl_FEATURE_EXPERIMENTAL_RETURN_GUARD) narrow_cast<>: Allows narrowing without value loss narrow_cast<>: Allows narrowing with value loss narrow<>(): Allows narrowing without value loss